-Local Authorities differ in the way that they provide funding to early years settings; all local authorities provide a Disability Access Fund - this is a one-off payment to settings supporting a three or four year-old who is taking up their free entitlement and who is receiving Disability Living Allowance.
+Local Authorities differ in the way that they provide funding to early years settings; all local authorities provide a Disability Access Fund - this is a one-off payment to settings supporting a child who is receiving Disability Living Allowance.
 You should contact your Local Authority for details of how to claim this funding; details should be on the Local Offer web pages.